Examples of cubulable groups with fixed-point properties: Fixed-point properties for virtually abelian groups

 \begin{fact} If a group $G$ contains a subgroup of index $k$ that does not satisfy $(\mathrm{FW}_n)$, then $G$ does not satisfy $(\mathrm{FW}_{nk})$. \end{fact}

 Indeed, it is well known that, if a subgroup $H \leq G$ of index $k$ admits an action on a median graph $X$ (or, more generally, on an arbitrary metric space), then $G$ naturally acts on $X^{[G:H]}$.
+This proves Fact~\ref{fact:VirtuallyFW}.